cedx/grinder-coveralls/README.md

 Collect your code coverage in [LCOV](http://ltp.sourceforge.net/coverage/lcov.php) format and upload it to the [Coveralls](https://coveralls.io) service.

 ## Getting started
-If you haven't used Grinder before, be sure to check out the [related documentation](https://google.github.io/grinder.dart), as it explains how to create a `grind.dart` file and define project tasks.
+If you haven't used Grinder before, be sure to check out the [related documentation](https://google.github.io/grinder.dart), as it explains how to create a `grind.dart` file and to define project tasks.
 Once you're familiar with that process, you may install this plug-in.

 ## Installing via [Pub](https://pub.dartlang.org)